Skip to content

 Buffalo, N.Y.
-(WBEN) - Runners from across the globe will gather at the start line in Downtown Buffalo on Sunday for this year's Buffalo Marathon.
+(WBEN) - Runners from across the globe will gather at the start line in downtown Buffalo Sunday for this year's Buffalo Marathon.

-The race begins Sunday morning at 6:30 a.m. on Delaware at W. Mohawk, weaving its way over 26 miles through the city before finishing in front of the Buffalo Convention Center on Franklin Street.
+The race begins Sunday morning at 6:30 on Delaware at W. Mohawk, weaving its way over 26 miles through the city before finishing in front of the Buffalo Convention Center on Franklin.

-"This year, we have almost 1,500 marathoners, which is about the same amount we have yearly.
-And then on the half-marathon, we have close to 4,000 half-marathon runners this year," said Al Longo, Operations Manager for the Buffalo Marathon.
+"This year we have almost fifteen-hundred marathoners which is about the same amount we have yearly.
+And then on the half-marathon we have close to 4,000 half-marathon runners this year," says Al Longo, Operations Manager for the Buffalo Marathon.

 There's a full lineup of events beginning on Saturday leading up to Sunday's main event.
 The 5K begins at 8 a.m., followed by a kids race at 10:30 a.m. and the "Diaper Dash" at 11:30 a.m.
 Saturday's lineup wraps with the popular "Ruffalo Stampede" with more than 100 four-pawed participants.

-Athletes are coming from all over, according to Longo, with runners from all 50 states and also 19 countries signed up.
+Athletes are coming from all over.
+Longo says runners from all 50 states and 19 countries have signed up.

 "The time of year is nice.
 You got a long weekend so you got an extra day of recovery.
-It's a great time to visit Buffalo," said Longo with WBEN.
+It's a great time to visit Buffalo," says Longo about what makes the race so appealing to travelers.
 "You get to see a lot of beautiful parts of Buffalo up around Delaware Park and the Frank Lloyd Wright House.
 And then obviously our beautiful Marina downtown."

 The course map can be viewed here.